 Whilst the new national security regime is separate to the regular merger control regime under the Enterprise Act, there is certain interaction between the two regimes, as transactions may engage both.
 The government has stated an intention that, where a transaction engages both regimes, any national security remedies will be aligned with competition remedies and that timetables will be aligned to the extent possible within the statutory framework to achieve this.
 The interaction between the national security regime and CMA’s merger control regime is covered in more detail in a Memorandum of Understanding between the CMA and BEIS.

 Both mandatory and voluntary notifications are made to the ISU via a digital portal.
 Notified transactions will either be cleared to proceed or "called in" within 30 working days of acceptance of the notification.
 If "called in", BEIS have a further 30 (or 45 if extended) working days to assess the transaction for any potential national security implications.
 In practice, the exercise of information gathering powers, which has the effect of pausing the statutory timetable, could also further extend the total investigation period.

 Once the Secretary of State initiates the assessment, interim orders can be imposed to prevent any national security risks being realised during the course of the assessment period.

-Once the assessment is concluded, the Secretary of State must issue its final order, either:
+After the assessment is concluded, the Secretary of State must issue its final order, either:

-- Clearing the transaction
+- clearing the transaction

-- Where a national security risk has been found to arise, imposing conditions to address that risk
+- where a national security risk has been found to arise:

 Sanctions for non-compliance

-Given the new regime’s mandatory notification requirements, the potential sanctions involved and the close scrutiny that notifiable transactions will face, particularly for deals taking place in the 17 key sectors, businesses should be aware of the new rules and seek legal advice in relation to transactions that risk falling within the wide scope of the Act.
+Given the new regime’s mandatory notification requirements, the potential sanctions involved and the close scrutiny that notifiable transactions will face, particularly for deals taking place in the 17 key sectors, businesses should be aware of the new rules and seek legal advice in relation to transactions that risk falling within the wide scope of the NSI Act.